Tammie Brown: Personal life

 Schubert is gay and has been out since high school.
 He frequently volunteers at the Long Beach Gay and Lesbian Center.
 He lived in Long Beach for 13 years before moving back to Fulton.
-He is a Buddhist.
+He is a Buddhist, and began practicing in 2000.
+Schubert is an environmentalist, and opposes fracking, offshore drilling, and generative AI.

+Schubert attended Brooks College in Long Beach, graduating with an associate's degree in fashion design.

+Schubert speaks Spanish, and is learning Nawat.

 Schubert describes himself as a "pop-folk artist" in all aspects of his art.
 His longest ongoing visual art project are the "Rag Queens", which are "little creatures" that Schubert creates out of his used nylons (as well as wire and papier-mâché) and sells via his social media accounts.
 Schubert has described his drag style as "bohemian", "Hollywood", and "organic".
 He cites the movies What's Love Got to Do with It? and Tootsie as major inspirations for his drag.